Ballast tank: Floating structures

-Wakeboard boats
+Wakeboard Boat

 Most wakeboard-specific inboard-engine boats have multiple integrated ballast tanks that are filled with water by ballast pumps controlled from the helm with rocker switches.
 Typically the configuration is based on a three tank system with a tank in the center of the boat and two more in the rear of the boat on either side of the engine compartment.
 Just like larger ships when adding water ballast to smaller wakeboard boats the hull has a lower center of gravity, and increases the draft of the boat.
 Most wakeboard boat factory ballast systems can be upgraded with larger capacities by adding soft structured ballast bags.
 Increasing the displacement by ballasting causes the boat to make larger waves at any given speed, at the cost of greater power requirements and propeller loading to reach that speed.

 Aircraft

-Ballast tanks are also used in some types of aircraft: